hazelcast/hazelcast-reference-manual/src/CustomAttributes.md

 It is possible to define a custom attribute that may be referenced in predicates, queries and indexes.

-A custom attribute is a "synthethic" attribute which does not exist as a `field` or a `getter` in the object that it is extracted from.
+A custom attribute is a "synthetic" attribute which does not exist as a `field` or a `getter` in the object that it is extracted from.
 Thus, it is required to define the policy how the attribute is supposed to be extracted.
 Currently, the only way to extract a custom attribute is to implement a `com.hazelcast.query.extractor.ValueExtractor` which encompasses the extraction logic.